denis-tsv/CleanArchitecture/README.md

 # CleanArchitecture
 Sample how to implement Clean Architecture using ASP.NET Core.
-Maximum sample some magic of InternalsVisibleTo attribute (look at file AssemblyInfo.cs in Properties folder).
+Maximum sample umplemented using magic of InternalsVisibleTo attribute (look at file AssemblyInfo.cs in Properties folder).